controlplane-com/github-actions-example-terraform/README.md

     - `TERRAFORM_CLOUD_TOKEN`: Terraform Cloud Token

 - Review and update the `.github/workflows/deploy-to-control-plane.yml` file:
-  - Line 9: Uncomment and update with the action (e.g., push, pull request, etc.) and branch names (e.g., dev, main, etc.) this workflow will trigger on.
+  - Line 8 and 9: Uncomment and update with the action (e.g., push, pull request, etc.) and branch names (e.g., dev, main, etc.) this workflow will trigger on.
   - Lines 33 and 46: Update the branch names to match line 9.
   - Lines 36 and 49: Update ORG_NAME.
   - Lines 41 and 54: Update IMAGE_NAME_DEV_BRANCH and IMAGE_NAME_MAIN_BRANCH.
 The action will append the short SHA of the commit when pushing the image to the org's private image repository.